Updated – June 2020

 Studies have shown an up to 70-80 % healing rate of ESGD ulcers within a 28 days omeprazole treatment period (Doucet et al 2003, Murray et al 1997).

 When prescribing oral omeprazole for the treatment of stomach ulcers it should be noted that the absorption of omeprazole is reduced by the presence of food.
 We always advise that omeprazole is given on an empty stomach following a fasting period of minimum eight hours.
-This can be achieved by utilising the horse’s natural tendency to fast overnight, as unlike fasting during daytime hours, this is not considered to be counter intuitive.
+This can be achieved by utilising the horse’s natural tendency to fast overnight, and as we previously covered, this is not considered to be counter intuitive.

 Prevention of ESGD should be a combination of pharmacological treatment in the form of buffered or enteric coated omeprazole preparations every 24 hours as well as the important management changes to reduce the risk factors.
 These management changes should be tailored to the individual case and it is recognised that the more risk factors that can be reduced or eliminated, the lower the need for pharmacological treatment.